suitenumerique/meet/docs/installation.md

 $ kubectl create namespace meet
 ```

 If you have already run the script, you can skip this step and proceed to the next instruction.
-NOTE: Before you proceed, make sure you download this repo examples/ directory to the location where you will be executing the helm command as it will look for "examples/<name>values.yaml"
+NOTE: Before you proceed, and is using the kind method, make sure you download this repo examples/ directory and its contents to the location where you will be executing the helm command.
+Helm will look for "examples/<name>values.yaml" from based on the path it is being executed.

 ```
 $ kubectl config set-context --current --namespace=meet